Jatin123lodhi/Todo-App/README.md

 # Todo-App
-My first full-stack application  React + Express
+I have built my first full-stack application using React and Express

 # Features ->
 See all the todos